Hook and Ladder (1932 film)

 Hook and Ladder is a 1932 Our Gang short comedy film directed by Robert F. McGowan.
-It was the 116th (28th talking episode) Our Gang short that was released.
+It was the 116th Our Gang short to be released.

 Synopsis

 Answering the Fire Chief's request for volunteers, the Our Gang kids form their own firefighting squadron, replete with ersatz uniforms, a fire pole, a dog-and-cat-powered alarm, and a jerry-built fire engine that must be seen to be believed.
 After a few false alarms and delays, the kids are afforded the opportunity to put out a real fire, which they do with the expertise of veteran smoke-eaters.